11 October 2019 to 16 February 2020

 In 2017, the Museum Prinsenhof Delft received the Turing Foundation Art Award I for the best Dutch museum exhibition plan for 2019-2020.
 The Turing Foundation is the main benefactor of the exhibition.

-The exhibition Pieter de Hooch in Delft is further made possible with support from the Municipality of Delft, the Dutch Government (an indemnity grant has been provided by the Cultural Heritage Agency of the Netherlands on behalf of the Minister of Education, Culture and Science), Fonds 21, Fonds 1818, Rabobank, DSM, De Laatste Eer, Museumhotel, Gravin van Bylandt Stichting and mr Th.J.H.
-Dröge notaris BV.
+The exhibition Pieter de Hooch in Delft is further made possible with support from the Municipality of Delft, the Dutch Government (an indemnity grant has been provided by the Cultural Heritage Agency of the Netherlands on behalf of the Minister of Education, Culture and Science), Mondriaan Fonds, Fonds 21, Fonds 1818, Rabobank, Prins Bernhard Cultuurfonds, Stichting Zabawas, DSM, De Laatste Eer, Best Western Museumhotels Delft, the Friends of Museum Prinsenhof Delft, Werkse!, AAme, Gravin van Bylandt Stichting, Frans Mortelmans Stichting, Stichting Dorodarte, dr. Hendrik Mullerfonds, mr. Th.J.H.
+Dröge notaris BV and Mecanoo.